UTS-CASLab/hyperbox-brain/docs/developers/contributing.rst

 - If an exception is raised, please **provide the full traceback**.

-- Please include your **operating system type and version number**, as well as your **Python, hyperbox-brain, scikit-learn, joblib, numpy, matplotlib, plotly, and pandas versions**.
+- Please include your **operating system type and version number**, as well as your **Python, hyperbox-brain, hyperbox-brain, joblib, numpy, matplotlib, plotly, and pandas versions**.
 This information can be found by running the following code snippet:

 .. code:: python